joshuaaid/cnn_sound_classification/README.md

 I used the CNN model to classify sounds based on Urban Sound Dataset.
 You can see two notebooks in the repo.
-The first repo contains preprocessing of sound files(for ex: creating spectrograms, reading and preprocessing the spectrograms, etc.).
+The first notebook contains preprocessing of sound files(for ex: creating spectrograms, reading and preprocessing the spectrograms, etc.).
-The second repo covers the building model.
+The second notebook covers the building model.

 Urban Sound dataset contains 8732 labeled sound excerpts (<=4s) of urban sounds from 10 classes: air_conditioner, car_horn, children_playing, dog_bark, drilling, enginge_idling, gun_shot, jackhammer, siren, and street_music.